-People often ask me why I started my blog, or why it’s called Fake & Basic.
+People often ask me why I started my blog, or why it’s called Fake and Basic.

 The casual answer is that I started it as a place to document my outfits, because I like them and I have many of them.
 The in-depth reason is more complicated.